btrask/zzdbg/README.md

 Breakpoints might be possible in the future using something like [JS-Interpreter](https://github.com/NeilFraser/JS-Interpreter) or [Acorn](https://github.com/acornjs/acorn).
 However, a bookmarklet-based debugger has the limitation of not necessarily being able to see all of the page's code.
 The problem is, any code that could possibly call the function where the breakpoint is set also needs to be interpreted/instrumented.

 ### Known issues
-In general zzdbg does a pretty good job working within browsers' security rules.
-On pages where `eval` is blocked by Content-Security-Policy, there is an "eval2" substitute, but it is more limited.
+Some pages have strict Content-Security-Policy settings that block bookmarklets entirely (which I consider a browser bug).
+Aside from that, zzdbg does a pretty good job working within browsers' security rules.
+On pages where `eval` is blocked, there is an "eval2" substitute, but it is more limited.
 If you want to edit a cross-origin script, just run zzdbg again in the new window and it will link up with the main document.

 It's only been tested in Firefox Mobile.